PhillypHenning/Witchlight/Sessions/Arc-3/Session-5.md

         - The inn will come into earshot before view but will be moving adjacent.
 The party will need to run after it in order to jump on

 4. [IatEotR] The Drowned Library
     - An otter named Fritz sits within.
 He is.. was the caretaker of The Sunken Library.
 A tower that long ago begin its slow descent into the mud, like all things here.
+He isn't at a loss having been forced out by the new foul creature that has taken it over,
     - Heard through a rumur